 - PBIT is absolutely basic.

 - Non-cash Expenses are added to PBIT when approach is relatively less conservative.

 - Tax deducted from above because they are also confirmed payments.

 About the Calculator / Features

-This calculator instantly calculates the interest coverage ratio for an entity for a particular period, when the user enters information such as PBIT, Non-cash Expenses, Interest Expense for the period, and Taxes.
+This calculator instantly calculates the interest coverage ratio for an entity for a particular period when the user enters information such as PBIT, Non-cash Expenses, Interest expenses for the period, and Taxes.